Amish, Mennonites, and German Pietists in Virginia

 Israel, Samuel and Gabriel Eckerling left the communal housing in the Ephrata Cloister and moved to the New River in 1745-46

-The death of King Charles II of Spain in 1700 helped lead to a surge of German-speaking immigrants to Virginia.
-Charles II had no children, and he named as his heir Philip of Anjou, a grandson of Louis XIV.
-The English, Dutch, and Austrian leaders objected to combining the French and Spanish empires.
+The death of King Charles II of Spain in 1700 triggered a surge of German-speaking Europeans to emigrate to Virginia.
+Charles II had no children, and he named as his heir Philip of Anjou, a grandson of Louis XIV of France.
+English, Dutch, and Austrian leaders objected to combining the French and Spanish empires.

-The resulting military conflict is known in Europe as the War of the Spanish Succession; in North America, the fighting is known as Queen Anne's War.
-The English, led by former governor of Virginia Francis Nicholson, captured the French fort of Port Royal in 1710 and triggered an exodus of Acadians from Nova Scotia.
+The resulting military conflict is known in Europe as the War of the Spanish Succession.
+In North America, the fighting is known as Queen Anne's War.
+The English, led by former governor of Virginia Francis Nicholson, captured the French fort of Port Royal in 1710 and triggered an exodus of Acadians from Nova Scotia to Louisiana.

 In Europe, the fighting in the Rhine River valley forced an estimated 30,000 residents to flee the Palatinate and other units of the Holy Roman Empire.
 Many migrated to London, where they were both a problem as refugees and a potential asset in labor-starved Virginia.